Royal intermarriage: 20th and 21st centuries

-There are also numerous cases of intramarriage between cadet branches within the ruling families from the Arabian Peninsula, including the House of Saud, the House of Sabah, the House of Khalifa, the House of Thani, and the House of Busaid.
-Other such examples include Idris, emir of Cyrenaica and Fatimah el-Sharif (1931) from Senussi family, Prince Hamzah bin Hussein and Princess Noor bint Asem (2003), Hussein of Jordan and Dina bint Abdul-Hamid (1955), Talal of Jordan and Zein Al-Sharaf Talal (1934), and Ghazi of Iraq and Aliya bint Ali (1934), all from the Hashemite dynasty.

 Oceania

 Hawaii

 Royal incest was extremely common in the Kingdom of Hawaii and its predecessors, despite being rare in other Polynesian societies.
 Among the aliʻi, the ruling class, marriage between blood relatives of the first degree was believed to produce children with the highest rank under the kapu system, equal to that of the gods.
 A marriage between brother and sister was considered "the most perfect and revered union".
 It was believed that the mana of a particular aliʻi could be increased by incestuous unions.
 According to O. A. Bushnell, "in several accounts about Hawaiians, an ali'i who was the issue of an incestuous marriage [...] was noted for a splendid body and a superior intelligence".
 Writers have suggested that this preference for brother–sister incest came about as a way to protect the royal bloodline.
 Notable instances of incestuous relationships among Hawaiian royalty were those between King Kamehameha II and his half-sister Kamāmalu, which was a fully fledged marriage, and between Kamehameha III and his full sister Nāhiʻenaʻena.
 In the latter case, the siblings had hoped to marry but their union was opposed by Christian missionaries.